Skip to main content

 Time Horizon

-A future time period of interest over which the outputs of climate simulations are examined or for which future scenarios are produced.
-The climate science community tends to converge on common time horizons that are recommended by the World Meteorological Organization (WMO).
-The horizons typically encompass a 30- or 20- year period.
-For use on Climate Insight, three time horizons are available: 1971- 2001 (Baseline), 2041 – 2070 (Mid-century), and 2071 – 2100 (End of century).
+A time horizon is a defined period over which climate model projections are presented.These horizons typically encompass a 20- to 30- year period to capture meaningful climate trends and average out year-to-year natural variability.
+For use on Climate Insight, three time horizons are available: 1971- 2000 (Baseline), 2041 - 2070 (Mid-century), and 2071 - 2100 (End-of-century).

 Percentiles